Semih Şentürk: International career

 Şentürk was included to Turkey by Fatih Terim.
 On 11 June he came on as a substitute in the 46th minute and in the 57th minute of the second Group A encounter against Switzerland and scored the equalizer with a powerful header outjumping Swiss defence and beating the goalkeeper, even though he got a hand on it.
 In the quarter-finals match versus Croatia, Şentürk scored a last-second equalizer, leading team to beat Croatia through the penalty shootouts.

 In Euro 2008 semi-final against Germany turned out to have a thriller ending in which Şentürk played a key role.
 In the 86th minute, just 7 minutes after Miroslav Klose's goal, Şentürk took a low cross provided by teammate Sabri Sarıoğlu and steered in the crucial equalizer.
 However, his side went on to be defeated as Germany's winger-back Philipp Lahm managed to score a decisive goal in the 90th minute, which knocked out Turkey eventually.
 Upon the end of the competition, Şentürk received many plaudits for his last minute heroics, with the press labeling him as the super-sub of the tournament.

+Coaching career

+In November 2020 Fenerbahçe confirmed the return of Şentürk, who returned to the club as a academy coach.
+In July 2023, after several different positions in the club's academy, Şentürk was promoted to head coach of the club's U-19 team.
+On 18 September 2024, he announced his resignation from this position.